 The maximum amount of fees that can be paid to non-executive directors is subject to approval by shareholders at the Annual General Meeting.
 Fees for non-executive directors are currently fixed at up to \$250,000 and are not linked to the performance of the company.
 However, to align directors' interests with shareholder interests, the directors are encouraged to hold shares in the Company.
+Options have been and will be issued to directors of the Company.
 The purpose of issuing options to directors as part of a remuneration package is to be able to attract, retain and motivate people of the highest calibre to oversee management of the Company's operations by providing them with an opportunity to participate in the company's future growth and give them an incentive to contribute to that growth.